KnowledgeHut-AWS/level2-project/readme.md

 ### Kubernetes
 You will run up a kubernetes instance.
-You can either use the sandbox, or for an extra point run it on 3 physical nodes -- 1 for the server (master) and 2 phyical agents (ec2 instances).
+You can either use the sandbox (K3D), or for an extra points run it on 3 physical nodes (ec2 instances) -- 1 for the server (master) and 2 phyical agents (ec2 instances) using K3S.

 All services run on kubernetes should be exposed using an ingress controller, though elk and pro-graf are fine with node-ports given the complexity of the underlying applications.